 Tech hosts a two-day conference for high school students on campus every year.
 Tech students help organize and host the event, educating high schoolers on numerous international issues, including those of sustainability.

-Organizes environmentally-oriented service opportunities for Tech students including landscaping, park cleanup and construction.
+Organizes environmentally-oriented service opportunities for Tech students including landscaping, park cleanup, and construction.

 Offers programs and trips throughout the year for students to get outdoors and gain leadership experience.
 Also rents equipment for personal trips to all students at the Campus Recreation Center.

-Competition club established to explore alternative energy design.
+Competition club that explores alternative energy design.

 Collaboration with the Atlanta Bicycle Coalition that offers free bike maintenance and low-cost used bikes to the Tech community.